 REO Speedwagon.
-Named after Ransom Eli Olds, the owner of REO Motors, Inc., this band was first formed in 1968 by Neal Doughty and Alan Gratzer.
+Named after Ransom Eli Olds, the owner of REO Motors, Inc. This band was first formed in 1968 by Neal Doughty and Alan Gratzer.
 Although Alan later left the band (in the 80’s), Neal has been the one member to stay with the band since it’s inception.
-Kevin Cronin and Gary Richrath powered the band through the 70’s as the primary songwriters, although Kevin had a hiatus from the band for a few albums, when Michael Murphy did the lead vocals and some of the writing.
+Kevin Cronin and Gary Richrath powered the band through the 70’s as the primary songwriters.
+However; Kevin had a hiatus from the band for a few albums, when Michael Murphy did the lead vocals and some of the writing.
 Kevin’s appearance on R.E.O./T.W.O. was a foreshadowing of good things to come.
 (The very first REO album featured Terry Luttrell on vocals.
-This album was reissued on CD by Sony UK but not in the states, and if you have a copy of this LP in good shape it is worth quite a bit of money).
+This album was reissued on CD by Sony UK but not in the states.
+If you have a copy of this LP in good shape it is worth quite a bit of money).

 The Michael Murhpy albums are interesting and show a little different side of the band, due to his influence.
 One of the albums released with Michael at lead vocals was Ridin’ the Storm Out the title song of which was written by Gary and later became their ‘anthem’, usually played near the end of their concerts or in an encore.